 BASE ACCESS IS REQUIRED FOR ALL CAMP PENDLETON STUDENTS/FACULTY

-YOU WILL NOT BE PERMITTED TO ACCESS THE BASE if you do not have valid DBIDS pass/credentials, valid sponsorship, or vetted military credentials.
+YOU WILL NOT BE PERMITTED TO ACCESS THE BASE if you do not have a valid DBIDS pass/credentials, valid sponsorship, or vetted military credentials.

-Faculty, please visit the Faculty Information page, or contact Yvette Maynard for more information.
+Faculty, please visit the Faculty Information page or contact Yvette Maynard for more information.

 Academic Skills Program